File System

 const directory = new Directory({ path: 'posts' })

-// Example: When both integrations.mdx and integrations/ exist
+// When both integrations.mdx and integrations/ exist

 const entry = await directory.getEntry('integrations')

-// Example: When both Reference.tsx and Reference.examples.tsx exist
+// When both Reference.tsx and Reference.examples.tsx exist

 const file = await directory.getFile('Reference')